verida/VIPs/VIPs/vip-7.md

 ]
 ```

+- `id`: Unique alphanumeric string that identifies the data center
+- `name`: Human readable label for the data center
+- `description`: Human readable description of the data center
+- `latitude`: Latidude of the data center
+- `longitude`: Longitude of the data center

 ### Regions

 The list of official regions and their associated countries will be maintained in a JSON file at a known URL (`Datacenter Registry`).
 This URL endpoint will be updated by the Verida Foundation and embedded in the Verida protocol client implementation.